-Outside Sheffield Town Hall (S1 2HH) and Cathedral (S1 1HA): A further six 3-sided exhibition stands looking at the national history of women's football.
+Fargate (S1 1LF) and Castle Square tram stop (S1 2GH): A further four 3-sided exhibition stands looking at the national history of women's football - three on Fargate and one at Castle Square tram stop.

 Sheffield Central Library, Surrey Street (S1 1XZ): In the foyer: 'Stoppage Time: Sheffield Women's Football Herstory' exhibition includes stories of pioneering local women, from munitions workers in the first world war to past and present England players from Sheffield.
 Some of the barriers women have faced are highlighted, most notably the 50 year ban imposed by the FA on women's football from 1921 to 1970.
 The exhibition also includes archive images of women's football in the nations playing in Sheffield during the UEFA Women's EURO - Sweden, Netherlands and Switzerland.
 This exhibition comes with audio description via QR code for anyone who is unable to see the images clearly or read the text.
 This also means much of the exhibition can be accessed remotely, here: